Luxury Society presents a round up of fine jewellery designers of Chinese heritage, featuring Wallace Chan, Anna Hu and Michelle Ong

 Zhaoyi is self described as the ‘first luxury Chinese jade jewellery brand’, which has sought to break design conventions associated with Jade and incorporate karat gold, rare collared diamonds and precious stones into the design of jade jewellery.

 Zhaoyi currently operates stores in Beijing, Shanghai and Hangzhou, with plans to open stores in New York, Paris, Hong Kong and Tokyo within the next five years.
 The brand also announced plans to launch a haute couture service in 2010, to cater to the growing market for customized jade products.

 Kin Hing Lee Jewellery Co was established in 1992 in Hong Kong, as a one-stop jewellery company, designing, manufacturing, wholesaling and retailing to the global market.
-Founded by Hong Kong’s Hui family, led by businessman Hui Sin-Kin, the fine jewellery empire operates in Macau, China, Taiwan and Hong Kong, with a supply chain based in both Guanzhou and Beijing.
+Founded by Hong Kong’s Hui family, led by businessman Hui Sin-Kin, the fine jewellery empire operates in Greater China (including Macau, Taiwan and Hong Kong) with a supply chain based in both Guanzhou and Beijing.

 The brand primarily manufactures jadeite jewellery – including jade accessories and objects d’art – also working with pearls, diamonds and gemstones.
 Its flagship store in Beijing spreads over 3,800 square meters, and includes the only display hall of jade jewellery in China.